-You will often have to experiment to pin down the exact behavior of a poorly-documented built-in routine or to determine which of two computations is more efficient.
+You will often have to experiment to pin down the exact behavior of a poorlydocumented built-in routine or to determine which of two computations is more efficient.
 Do this by writing separate small programs so that you will know exactly what you are experimenting with.
 Do not risk making erroneous changes in a larger program in which you have invested considerable effort.
 There is always the risk that if you make experimental changes, you will forget to undo them (or, worse, forget how to undo them).
+Even if a code versioning system makes it easy to roll back experimental changes, microbenchmarks are often more indicated to assess the efficiency of alternative solutions.
+In fact, when the experiment is conducted on a large program, the changes frequently have effects that are harder to understand because there is more code for them to interact with.